shree214ram/DSA/Algorithms/Dynamic Programming/Longest common subsequence | Leetcode #1143/README.md

 Substring :- A,B,C contigious All the element should be adjecent each other .
 Can not skip any element .
-Subsequence :- A, D, H Move only one direction -----------> skip elemnts between .
+Subsequence :- A, D, H Move only one direction -----------> skip elements between .

 S1-> A, B, C, D, G, H
 S2-> A, E, D, F, H, R